cwld/pett_app/README.md

 docker run --rm -v $(pwd):/workdir -w /workdir -u ${UID}:${GID} clml/pett-build bash -c "./gradlew <action>"
 ```
 If you have a jenkins installation, you can build the application using the Jenkinsfile located in the root of the repository, which uses the docker container to build but has no other dependencies otherwise.
+Note, the build version uses the environment variable \'BUILD_NUMBER\' as the build number in the version, otherwise the build number will be \'null\'.
+This is defined by the jenkins environment, or you will have to define this in your environment yourself.

 ## Usage